kruckenberg/yoga-response-field-order/README.md

 ### Staggered Async Field Resolvers

-Confirm that the order of fields in the response matches the order of promise resolution by running `npm run staggered-async`, running the same query, and confirming that, regardless of the order in which the fields are requested, the response will always order them from shortest delay (`fifth`) to longest delay (`first`).
+To see that the order of fields in the response matches the order of promise resolution, run `npm run staggered-async`, issue the same query, and confirm that, regardless of the order in which the fields are requested, the response will always order them from shortest delay (`fifth`) to longest delay (`first`).